volusion/element/content/how-to/proptypes.md

 ## 3. Add a New Default Value

-Still in `config.js`, when you add a new Element Proptype to a schema, you need to give it a default value:
+When you add a new Element Proptype to a schema in `config.js`, you need to give it a default value:

 ```javascript
 export const defaultConfig = {